Jezzamonn/fourier/content.md

 - How do you computationally do a Fourier transform?
 - What are the different window functions and why would you use them?

-## The author?
+## The author

+<canvas id='its-meee' width=500 height=500></canvas>

 I'm Jez!
-Full time I work at a large search company in the Bay Area, and in my spare time I like making games and interactive code things like this!
+Full time I work at a search company in the Bay Area, and in my spare time I like making games and interactive code things like this!

-If you want to see more of my work, you can follow me on Twitter!
+If you want to see more of my work, check out my [homepage](/).
+On Twitter I'm [@jezzamonn](https://twitter.com/jezzamonn), and I'm currently posting fun little gifs there too :)